 Other possible tasks include:

-Volunteers may also be allocated some domestic duties, assisting with the housekeeping of the centre (kitchen, bathroom cleaning etc.) and dog duty, which involves caring for the rescued dogs on site.
+Volunteers may also be allocated some domestic duties, assisting with the housekeeping of the centre and dog duty, which involves washing and caring for the rescued dogs on site.

 As part of the placement the following excursions are included:

-There are usually 10-16 team members of the U18 team.
-At the centre, there are usually 15-30 volunteers on each role with a maximum of 70 volunteers in total, but this varies considerably throughout the year.
+There are usually 10-16 team members of the Under 18 team.
+At the centre, there are usually 15-30 volunteers on each role with a maximum of 70 in total, but this varies considerably throughout the year.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

-Read about volunteer experiences and challenges in our Thailand Under 18 Volunteering reviews.
+Read about volunteer experiences and challenges in our Thailand Under 18 Elephant Care and Wildlife Rescue reviews.

 Whilst each elephant is cared for by a dedicated mahout and the sanctuary employs full time local staff to care for the other animals, they are overstretched due to the scale of the work and the daily care tasks.
 The extra support from volunteers is crucial to ensure that every animals receives the optimum level of care.
 The extra help from volunteers also allows the local team to focus on other important tasks such as animal rights campaigning and education.
 Volunteers can also contribute creatively by helping to design enrichments for the elephants and other animals.